Cclleemm/RaspberryDMX/README.md

 Second step
 -------------
 Now you need ton connect the MAX485 board to the GPIOs of the Raspberry Pi.
 Follow the connection picture.

-Notice that the RO pin is optional and t

 ![PreviewImage](https://raw.github.com/Cclleemm/RaspberryDMX/master/Tutorial/board.png?raw=true)